lukso-network/docs/docs/faq/network/validator.md

 ### How can I set up my node to maximize my peers?

-In the normal case a node will connect to the maximum peers.
-Each new peer connection goes through an evaluation step that will judge if a node is suitable, otherwise it will disconnect.
+Typically, a node will connect to the maximum number of peers.
+Each new peer connection goes through an evaluation step to judge if a node is suitable, otherwise, it will disconnect.
 You can check the logs to see disconnection from peers.

 Max peers can be configured in the configuration of your node, however more peers increase bandwidth and do not necessarily lead to benefits.

 ### Why is there a difference between my peers on the execution stats and consensus stats website?

 The consensus client follows the beacon chain and will sync by itself only to the final epoch.
-This means that once finality is reached it is not necessarily important how many peers the execution node has.
+This means that once finality is reached, it is not necessarily important how many peers the execution node has.
 The execution and consensus peers are also not necessarily the same.
 There is no mechanism where the consensus tells the execution node which peers it is connected to and vice versa.

 ### What ports must be open on a node?